Updated: August 2018. Originally Posted: May 27, 2015.

 The Farpoint has two padded carry handles — one on the side and one on the top.

-I know it doesn’t seem like a huge deal, but having padded carry handles is great when you’re loading/unloading your bag.
+We know it doesn’t seem like a huge deal, but having padded carry handles is great when you’re loading/unloading your bag.
 They’re also nice when you want to carry your bag around without putting it on your back.

 The Osprey Farpoint is a front-loading backpack, so it opens up just like a suitcase.
 This is ideal because you can quickly get to whatever you need without digging through your bag.
 Trust me, this is a huge deal.
-I highly recommend picking up a few packing cubes to help keep everything organized.
+We highly recommend picking up a few packing cubes to help keep everything organized.

 Lockable Zippers and Durable Fabric